Blair Underwood: Career

-In January 2020, Underwood appeared on stage as Captain Richard Davenport in the Roundabout Theatre Company's Broadway revival of Charles Fuller's Pulitzer Prize-winning drama A Soldier's Play.
+In January 2020, Underwood appeared on stage as Captain Richard Davenport in the Roundabout Theatre Company's Broadway revival of Charles Fuller's Pulitzer Prize–winning drama A Soldier's Play.

 Personal life

 Underwood is a part of several charitable organizations.
 He won the 1993 Humanitarian Award for his work with the Los Angeles chapter of the Muscular Dystrophy Association.
 In 2003, along with Ashley Judd, he served as the spokesperson for YouthAIDS.
 In addition, he is involved with the AIDS Healthcare Foundation's Blair Underwood Clinic in Washington, DC.

+On June 24, 2023 he married his longtime friend, Josie Hart.

 Underwood also appeared in a 2004 public service announcement for The Fulfillment Fund.
 He is a Trustee for the Robey Theatre Company in Los Angeles, a non-profit theatre group founded by Danny Glover, focusing on plays about the Black experience.

-He supported President Barack Obama's candidacy and spoke at campaign rallies for Obama.
-Underwood got to know Obama while researching his L.A.
-Law role at Harvard Law School, while Obama was president of the Harvard Law Review.
+He supported President Barack Obama's candidacy and spoke at campaign rallies for him.
+Underwood got to know former President Obama while researching his L.A.
+Law role at Harvard Law School, while the would-be President Obama was president of the Harvard Law Review.